dking1286/node-app-boilerplate/readme.md

 - The main file should be placed at `src/index.js`.
 Using `npm run start:dev` or `npm run start:prod` (for development or production, respectively) will run the file `dist/index.js`, the transpiled version of the main file.
+- This project skeleton is configured to use `tape` to run tests and then format the output using `faucet`.
+If you wish to use another test runner, please edit the `npm` scripts accordingly.